geraldox100/scanyourpath/README.md

-ScanYourPath
+ScanYourPath, a DSL java library for classpath scanning.
 ==
 --

-Scan Your Path is a DSL java library for classpath scanning.
+I went through many situations where I needed to search classes dynamically, Hibernate and GAE are good examples.
+I looked up and found some APIs, but didn't like how they were implemented.
+So I thought it would be cool to make my own library that would help in this task.

 Getting Started
 --